 Step 2: Mix in the peanut or almond butter if you're using some, just enough to create some swirls in your oats.
 Then, wash and add some fresh berries on top of your oats, place the lid on your jar and refrigerate overnight or for up to 4 days.

-In the morning, mix the fresh berries in a little, top with honey or maple syrup if desired, and enjoy!
+In the morning, mix the fresh berries in a little, top with honey or maple syrup if desired.
 (There is no need to cook or warm the oats, unless you'd like to heat them a little on the stove or in the microwave.)

 💭 FAQ